JoeVirtual/KonFoo/docs/concept.rst

             self.item = Pointer()
             self.next_index()

-Define a reference to a mapper
+Define a reference of a mapper template.

 .. code-block:: python